Ghana: Risk Assessment

 Business Climate Rating

-- Significant mining and agricultural resources (gold, cocoa), as well as oil and gas resources
+- Significant mining (gold), agricultural (cocoa), oil and gas resources

 - International financial support

 - Dependent on commodity prices (gold, oil, cocoa)

 - Fragile banking sector